r-2tanz4n1/stanicism/README.md

 ### Hi there 👋

-This is my first website.
+This is my first repository.
 I'll experiment with html programming and other languages.

 :v: